In this guide we’ll look at the best cordless angle grinders.

 Cordless Angle Grinder Buyer’s Guide

-Angle grinders have a range of features to make them safer to use.
+Cordless grinders have a range of features to make them safer to use.
 These can include safety switches, accidental restart protection, electronic brakes and safety guards.

 It is important to ensure you use the right disc for the task and follow the specific procedure for the job.
 For example, you may need to use water as a lubricant when cutting some materials.
 If you do not follow the correct procedure you increase the risk of pieces of the material or the disk flying off and causing damage or injury.
 Always check discs for damage before use.
-You should never use a disc that is at all damaged as these can be extremely dangerous.
+You should never use a disc that is damaged as this can be extremely dangerous.

 How do I use an angle grinder?